softcover/softcover_book/chapters/customization.md

 <<(epub/OEBPS/styles/custom_epub.css)
 \end{codelisting}

+\noindent The custom EPUB file used to come with default styles, but now it's initally empty, and all necessary styles are contained in `epub.css`.

 In earlier versions of Softcover, the entire `epub/` directory was ignored by default, so Git users may have to add the custom CSS file by hand:

 ```console
 $ git add --force epub/OEBPS/styles/custom_epub.css
 ```

 ### PDF style
 \label{sec:pdf_style}